 In 1980, Obie was invited to fly with the Miller High Life Squadron (now Geico Skytypers) and stayed with the team until he retired from the squadron in 2004.
 In 2001, Obie was introduced to Gerald Yagen and his Fighter Factory group and soon began flying the SNJ-4, L-5, PT-17, Chipmunk, T-34, TBM, AD-4, and FG-1D.

 In 2004, National Geographic contacted Yagen about using his beautifully restored General Motors TBM-3E Avenger and a pilot for an episode of Naked Science that centered on the Bermuda Triangle.
 Obie immediately volunteered for the job simply because flying an Avenger to Florida and back sounded like a lot of fun.
-On May 25, 2004, Obie took off for the 5-hour flight down to Fort Lauderdale-Hollywood Airport, with an en route fuel stop in Glencoe, Georgia.
+On May 25, 2004, Obie took off for the 5-hour flight down to Fort Lauderdale-Hollywood Airport, with an en-route fuel stop in Glencoe, Georgia.
 The weather along the entire route was CAVU.
-The next morning Obie met with the seven man British production crew.
+The next morning Obie met with the seven-man British production crew.
 While the crew spent several hours installing the cameras around the aircraft, Obie and the pilot of the PA-32 Saratoga photo plane briefed the flight.

 Obie recalled the flight in a 2011 interview with the author, “I was to navigate by dead reckoning just as the original flight was briefed to do, but I did slip a small GPS in my pocket…just in case.
 We took off at 1410hrs the same time as the lost flight; I had a very nervous director and soundman in the airplane with me.
 Flying at 1,500 feet we were just under the base of some scattered clouds, it was a great day for flying.
-My first checkpoint came up in about 45 minutes and I made my turn to the northwest and for some reason I recalled what my dear wife, Barbara, said just before I left the house.
-She said “Do you actually think that a 76-year-old man flying a 63-year-old airplane way out over the ocean is a very smart thing to do?”
+My first checkpoint came up in about 45 minutes and I made my turn to the northwest and for some reason, I recalled what my dear wife, Barbara, said just before I left the house.
+She said, “Do you actually think that a 76-year-old man flying a 63-year-old airplane way out over the ocean is a very smart thing to do?”
 Obie says if he had chosen to answer he would have said “Hell yes!”, but he’s a lot smarter than that.

-As a career Naval Aviator Obie doesn’t believe in all the supernatural theories were the cause of Flight 19s disappearance.
+As a career Naval Aviator Obie doesn’t believe in all the supernatural theories that were the cause of Flight 19s disappearance.
 His take is fairly simple- “I would guess that if they flew northeast because the instructor thought he was over the Keys they simply ran out of gas somewhere out there.”
 During the flight back to Virginia Obie said the Avenger suffered a complete radio failure.
-Hmm, left over gremlins from the Bermuda Triangle?
+Hmm, leftover gremlins from the Bermuda Triangle?
 Maybe.